John Malkovich

 A snapshot from Burn After reading

-The role of the aging university professor David Lurie in drama Disgrace is considered to be one of John Malkovich’s best in his entire career and one of the most complicated for the audience to grasp.
-The film leaves too many questions and not enough answers, as Lurie is faced with a difficult choice.
-As he makes it taking into account all that he believes to be right, he understands that the person he is closest to, his daughter, will never meet it with understanding.
+The role of aging university professor David Lurie in the drama Disgrace is considered one of John Malkovich's career-best performances and one of the most challenging for audiences to understand.
+The film raises more questions than it answers as Lurie faces an impossible choice.
+When he makes his decision based on what he believes is right, he realizes the person closest to him—his daughter—will never understand.

-According to Zoomboola.com, between 2010 and 2015, Malkovich appeared in a supernatural western action Jonah Hex, where he tried to create the army of the dead and seize power, and inaction comedies RED and RED 2, where he portrayed a former CIA agent forced to go back to his old days, alongside Bruce Willis, Brian Cox and Morgan Freeman.
+According to Zoomboola.com, between 2010 and 2015, Malkovich appeared in the supernatural western action film Jonah Hex, where he tried to create an army of the dead and seize power, and in action comedies RED and RED 2, where he portrayed a former CIA agent forced to go back to his old days, alongside Bruce Willis, Brian Cox and Morgan Freeman.

 Trailer (2010) for Jonah Hex